| || |

 Insigne Type Design Studio (was: Dooley Type)

 Insigne Type Design Studio (est. 2006) is run by Jeremy Dooley, b.
 Columbia, SC, 1981, who received a masters in graphic design at Savannah College of Art and Design in 2005.
 He lived in Atlanta, GA, and is now in Knoxville, TN.
-From 2004-2006, he ran Dooley Type in Greenville, SC.
+From 2004 until 2006, he ran Dooley Type in Greenville, SC.
 Behance link.
 Klingspor link.
 Font squirrel link.
 MyFonts interview.
 His fonts:

 - 44th President (2009, based on Obama's handwriting).